 “Lori and I have always put great faith in Father Sorin’s mission to make Notre Dame a force for good in the world,” says Ed.
 “LEO’s vision for using evidence to alleviate poverty immediately resonated with us, and we see how a service organization’s participation in a cohort leads to very real, tangible improvements in people’s lives.
 LEO provides a unique combination of world-class research with on-the-ground action to fight poverty.
 My family believes we are called to improve others’ lives, and LEO allows us to participate in lifting people out of poverty in a very real way.”

-LEO is actively recruiting innovative Georgia-based social service providers to join the cohort and be a part of discovering and sharing what works to reduce poverty.
+LEO is excited to announce that the following Georgia-based social service providers have been selected to join the cohort and be a part of discovering and sharing what works to reduce poverty:

-Through August 2021, LEO is vetting organizations for participation in the cohort.
-In November, organizations accepted to the cohort will attend a multi-day workshop to learn about impact evaluations and to prepare to develop their research studies.
-Following the workshop, organizations will work with LEO’s research team for 16 weeks to design a study of their intervention aimed at lifting people out of poverty.
-The research design process will culminate in a second workshop in Spring 2022 where cohort organizations will present their research study designs to an audience of academics, philanthropists, and poverty thought leaders.
+These organizations will attend a multi-day workshop in early November to learn about impact evaluations and to prepare to develop their research studies.
+Following the workshop, they will work with LEO’s research team for 16 weeks to design a study of their intervention aimed at lifting people out of poverty.
+The research design process will culminate in a second workshop in Spring 2022 where the organizations will present their research study designs to an audience of academics, philanthropists, and poverty thought leaders.

-Anyone interested in learning more about LEO’s Atlanta cohort or being considered for participation can contact Fran Gallagher, LEO’s Project Development Manager, at firstname.lastname@example.org.
+Anyone interested in learning more about LEO’s Atlanta cohort or being considered for participation in a future cohort can contact Fran Gallagher, LEO’s Project Development Manager, at firstname.lastname@example.org.